 - Gosh, 55 minutes is more than enough time to watch a re-run of your favorite TV show.
 But most of us probably give up searching by the 20 minute mark.
 What happens when you can’t find something?
 You buy it again.
 We’ve seen this during our move out cleanings – as many of our clients realize they actually own duplicates of everything from cake pans to iPhone adapters.

 - 25% of food bought gets thrown away

 - Please check your pantry for food that needs to be eaten soon before they expire.
 A family of 2 adults and 2 kids wastes up to $2,275 each year.

 Chances are, clutter is eating into your income.

-If you need help with home cleaning and organization, just head on over to our booking page.
+If you need help with home cleaning and organization around the Carmel, Fishers or Indianapolis area, just head on over to our Indy website.
 We’d love to help you remove chaos from your home and your mind.
 And, we almost always find you money that’s hidden somewhere while cleaning your home or apartment.